Skip to main content

 Use the public RAE Object Domain Directory dashboard to learn more about what data is in the RAE.
 With the dashboard you can see the different domains (HR, Finance, etc.), specific tables, and permissions needed to access the data in the RAE.

 In June 2025, student data was transferred from the Operational Data Store (ODS)/DWHCRPT to the Reporting and Analytics Environment (RAE)/AWS Redshift.
-Mow that this transition is complete, the ODS has been retired, and all student reporting data is now stored in the RAE.
-Help materials and job aids for the RAE are available in the Administrative Resource Center (ARC).
+Now that this transition is complete, the ODS has been retired, and all student reporting data is now stored in the RAE.

 Data Storage